jabraham777/Gesture_Controlled_Robotic_Car/index.md

 - My final milestone will require a new set of code that takes the values from the accelerometer and interprets them to make the car move in the specified direction

 # Code for Bluetooth connections
-Here is the basic code I used to establish my Bluetooth connections
+Here is the code I used to establish my Bluetooth connections

 ```c++
 //Code for Arduino Micro Bluetooth Connection